 Add a human element

-Despite reduced budgets, slashed resources, the demand for content on digital media is higher than before.
+Despite reduced budgets, slashed resources, the demand for digital content on various platforms is higher than before.

 You must make use of this opportunity and look to add a ‘human’ element to your content to showcase authenticity and engagement.